-3.3 3.3 Attendance Basic file description Statutory Provisions Retention Period [Operational] Action at end of the administrative life of the record Personal Information impleme in this Re nt any instruction which h ning pupil information may b as been received from IICSA chool is unsure about what r ndent legal advice. .
+3.3 A Attendance Basic file description Statutory Provisions Retention Period [Operational] Action at end of the administrative life of the record Personal Information implemen in this Ret it any instruction which h ning pupil information may b has been received from IICSA chool is unsure about what re ndent legal advice. .
 The instructions from IICSA will override any guidance given 3.3.1 Attendance Registers School attendance: Departmental advice for maintained schools, Academies, independent schools and local authorities October 2014 Every entry in the attendance register must be preserved for a period of 3 years after the date on which the entry was made.
-SECURE DISPOSAL Yes 3.3.2 Correspondence relating to any absence (authorised or unauthorised) Education Act 1996 Section 7 Current academic year + 2 years SECURE DISPOSAL Potential 3.3 Attendance Basic file description Statutory Provisions Retention Period [Operational] Action at end of the administrative life of the record Personal Information impleme in this Re nt any instruction which h ning pupil information may bas been received from IICSA chool is unsure about what randent legal advice. .
+SECURE DISPOSAL Yes 3.3.2 Correspondence relating to any absence (authorised or unauthorised) Education Act 1996 Section 7 Current academic year + 2 years SECURE DISPOSAL Potential 3.3 A ttendance Basic file description Statutory Provisions Retention Period [Operational] Action at end of the administrative life of the record Personal Information implement in this Ref it any instruction which h ning pupil information may b has been received from IICSA chool is unsure about what re ndent legal advice. .
 The instructions from IICSA will override any guidance given 3.4.1 Special Educational Needs files, reviews and Education, Health and Care Plan, including ad- vice and information provided to parents regarding educational needs and accessibility strategy Children and Family's Act 2014; Special Educational Needs and Disability Act 2001 Section 14 Date of birth of the pupil + 31 years [Education, Health and Care Plan is valid until the individual reaches the age of 25 years - the retention period adds an additional 6 years from the end of the plan in line with the Limitation Act] SECURE DISPOSAL Yes